maxxfrazer/maxxfrazer/README.md

 ## Introduction

 Welcome to my GitHub profile!

-I'm a developer advocate at Agora.
-I am passionate about creating open source tools for developers and love working with Swift.
+Max is a developer advocate at Agora, and is passionate about creating open source tools for developers and love working with Swift.

 <picture>
 <source